 This list is currently maintained by OpenPeppol.

-Applies to: all Participant identifiers in all Peppol components
+Applies to: All Participant identifiers in all Peppol components

 Identifier Scheme values

-The values for the initial Peppol identifier Scheme Code list were taken from the NESUBL PartyID code list but this has been extended to cover use by all Peppol participants and includes other known Identifier Schemes (from e.g. ISO 6523).
+The values for the initial Peppol identifier Scheme Code list were originally taken from the NESUBL PartyID code list but this has been extended to cover use by all Peppol participants and includes other known Identifier Schemes (from e.g. ISO 6523).

 It is significant that this list will need ongoing extension under governance procedures currently being developed (see section on Governance).
 To ensure sustainability and proper governance it is proposed to include only Issuing Agency Codes (IACs) in the following order of priority: